 What To Do?

 The preferred option is usually rotation and seeding a new alfalfa stand.
-In an emergency situation, extending the life of a winter injured stand for that year can sometimes be done by interseeding other species.
+In an emergency situation because of an immediate need for feed, extending the life of a winter injured stand for that year can sometimes be done by interseeding other species.
 Refer to “Forage Options Following Alfalfa Winterkill”.

-Consider the forage crop benefits to the corn crop following in the rotation.
-OMAFRA uses a nitrogen credit of 100 lbs/acre to the corn following a forage crop with one-half or more legume content.
-Research has also shown a rotational benefit to the corn crop of a 10 – 15% increase in yield.
-Adding these benefits together, the forage stand can provide rotational benefits of over $150/acre to the corn.
+When terminating an injured stand and replacing it by seeding a new forage stand in the rotation, consider the alfalfa forage benefits to the corn crop following in the rotation.
+OMAFRA conservatively uses a nitrogen credit of 100 lbs/acre to the corn following a forage crop with one-half or more legume content.
+Research has also shown a rotational benefit to the corn crop following alfalfa of a 10 – 15% increase in corn yield.
+Adding these benefits together in a period of high corn and nitrogen prices, the forage stand can provide nitrogen and rotational benefits of over $250/acre to the corn crop.
 This goes a long way to paying the cost of establishing a new field of forage in the rotation.
 If in doubt, rotate!